-A Canadian meets a special girl during an Operation Christmas Child shoe box distribution event.
+A Canadian meets a special girl during an Operation Christmas Child shoe box distribution in Costa Rica.

 By Roxanne Weinheber, Member of an Operation Christmas Child Distribution Team

 On my trip to Costa Rica with Operation Christmas Child, I met amazing people and today, I’d like to introduce you to one of them.